CrescentDepth/.github/.github/CODE_OF_CONDUCT.md

 - [ ] 🫣 Deliberate intimidation, stalking or following (online or in person).
 - [ ] 🙊 Advocating for, or encouraging, any of the above behavior.
 - [ ] ⁉️ Sustained disruption of community events, including talks and presentations.
+- [ ] 🪟 Negative comparison of Rebound to Rectify11 can be counted as harrasment.
+- [ ] 🖕 ACRYLIC IS ABSOLUTELY NOT PERMITTED AT ALL AND YOU WILL BE BANNED!

 ## ⚔️ Weapons Policy